An Architectural Gem on Every Street in George Town, Penang, Malaysia

 The historic center of George Town, compact and easily seen on foot; continually surprised me.
 Every few feet I discovered an old temple, church, mosque, clan house, market, historic government house, or bazaar.
 During the nearly two and a half weeks I stayed on Penang I spent most days wandering around George Town and still didn’t see everything it had to offer, but the above slide show will give you a small taste of just some of the more interesting sites I found on my walking tours.

 During one of those walks, I met Lee Ben Chuan, the only remaining traditional joss stick (incense stick) maker on Penang.
 He happily told me about his trade and his life in broken English, then shoved a brochure in my hand that listed the other vanishing traditional artisans in George Town, insisting that I visit them all.
-I did my very best, and you can read about all the fascinating artisans I met in this article I wrote for Travel Wire Asia, the news arm of Malaysia Tourism.
+I did my very best.